-Everything you wanted to know about bollards in one place
+Everything you wanted to know about bollards but weren’t sure who to ask

 There are many legends and opinions about the history of bollards, and even some confusion with the use of bollards in marine applications.

 Originally, bollards were used for mooring ships.
 Still used in marine applications today, most bollard designs feature a shaft with an enlarged head under which a dock line can be fastened.
 The marine origins of bollards can still be seen today as this feature is prominent on bollards used in traffic applications.